-Etak and Bosch agreed to meet, share their insights and to mutually find a best way to proceed.
-After an intense several-day meeting that involved the key path and map developers from both companies, including Mr. Neukirchner from Bosch and Mr. White and Mrs. Kuznetsov from Etak, agreement on a common method was not obtained.
-Bosch wished to continue using their algorithm.
-However, they had clearly learned a considerable amount regarding how to format the map data for the efficient retrieval needed to find routes extending across Germany or even across a sizable city within Germany.
-The “existence proof” for the feasibility of this method was also demonstrated.
-In analyzing the RGS05 data files, Tele Atlas has found evidence that Bosch subsequently used Etak’s topological and hierarchical concepts and extended their two-level map to a multiple level map hierarchy (with varying levels of detail) as described in Etak’s US Patent 5,694,534.
-These changes were not just cosmetic but reflect a transformation in their thinking about the problem which led them out of a previous technical “blind alley” towards a feasible solution.

 Real Time Multi-tasking Kernel and Math Utilities

-As can be seen by the above descriptions, even early navigation systems involved complex real-time processes, many of them event driven.
-For example, the display required refreshing at a minimum rate of 30 times per second; less would result in flicker.
-DR involved sensors that needed to be measured at rates as high as five times per second.
-Map matching had to be performed about every two seconds.
-Also, the system had to be responsive to button presses and computations such as geocoding, changing display etc. All these individual tasks needed to happen simultaneously and asynchronously.
+Even early navigation systems involved complex real-time processes, many of them event driven.
+For example, the display required refreshing at a minimum rate of 30 times per second; DR involved sensors that needed to be sampled at rates as high as five times per second and map matching had to be performed about every two seconds.
+All these individual tasks needed to happen simultaneously and asynchronously.
 Today, such system requirements are generally handled by a sophisticated operating system but none existed in the mid to late 80’s that was designed to work within the limited environment of an embedded processor.

-Etak struggled with this problem when developing the Etak Navigator™ and initially used an interrupt driven time-slicing algorithm which allocated a certain amount of time to each process or interrupt.
-This was an inefficient use of the processor and was cumbersome to maintain as it needed adjustment when the software team changed or added tasks.
-To eliminate these difficulties, Etak developed its own operating system – a real time multi-tasking kernel.
+Etak developed its own operating system – a real time multi-tasking kernel.
 This software had the intelligence to recognize what task needed resources and to swap tasks in and out of execution as needed.
 It handled all the intricacies of the computer stack, memory and interrupt system.
 The software team only needed to define a task in terms of resources, interrupts and priority and the kernel would handle the details.
 This innovation was an effective tool in allowing new tasks, like routing, traffic or business listings to be added with little concern about how they interfaced into the complexity of the total real-time processing task.
-Etak installed its kernel in Bosch’s TravelPilot IDS and it became the backbone of the TravelPilot product line for years to come.

-Additionally, Etak developed specialized mathematical functions, needed in positioning routines and elsewhere and converted those that were particularly time consuming, into “Assembler modules.”
-Many of these modules have already been traced to Bosch’s RGS05 TravelPilot.

 Mapping Technology